Graduateshotline

 Steps to Transfer Credits from University

-While it cannot be guaranteed that every student who applies for credit transfer will be able to receive it, candidates who take the right steps while trying to transfer credits definitely have a higher chance of transferring credit.
+While it cannot be guaranteed that every student who applies for credit transfer will be able to receive it, candidates who take the right steps while trying to transfer credits have a higher chance of transferring credit.

 Criteria for Transferring Credits of Graduate Programs